 TAC participants should notify the TAC when a TRM mistake or omission is found.
 If a significant mistake or omission is found in the TRM that results in an unreasonable savings estimate, the Program Administrators, Evaluators, TRM Administrator, and TAC will strive to reach consensus on a solution that will result in a reasonable savings estimate.
 For example, an unreasonable savings estimate may result from an error or omission in the TRM.

 In these limited cases where consensus is reached, the TRM Administrator shall inform the Evaluators to use corrected TRM algorithms and inputs to calculate energy and capacity savings, in addition to using the Commission-approved TRM algorithms and inputs to calculate savings.
 If the corrected TRM algorithms and inputs are stipulated for acceptance by all the parties in the Program Administrator’s savings docket, then the corrected TRM savings verification values may be used for the purpose of measuring savings toward compliance with the Program Administrator’s energy savings goals.
-Errors and omissions found in the TRM will be officially corrected through the annual TRM Update proceeding.
+Errors and omissions found in the TRM will be officially corrected through the annual TRM Update proceeding and will be identified as ‘Errata’.

 The TRM’s Relationship to Portfolio Evaluation

-Evaluators shall perform savings verification (see glossary section) and present savings estimates based on the Commission-approved TRM (subject to any consensus deviations set forth in Section 3.2 and dual reporting that may apply) within the evaluation reports of the Program Administrators’ energy efficiency portfolios that are filed in the Program Administrators’ savings dockets.
+Evaluators shall perform savings verification (see glossary section) and present savings estimates based on the Commission-approved TRM (subject to any consensus deviations set forth in Section 3.2 and dual reporting that may apply) within the evaluation reports of the Program Administrators’ energy efficiency portfolios that are filed in the Program Administrators’ savings dockets (and/or other dockets as applicable).
 These savings verification values shall be used for the purpose of measuring savings toward compliance with Program Administrators’ energy savings goals for those measures.

 Evaluators may also perform measure and/or program level research (see glossary section).
 Program Administrators shall file measure and/or program level evaluation research findings relevant to updating the TRM in the initial TRM approval docket (ICC Docket No. 12-0528) within fifteen (15) days of receiving the initial draft, and within fifteen (15) days of receiving the final evaluation research findings.
 This filing shall not preclude the measure and/or program level research findings from also being filed in other dockets.